beom529/notes/Class/CS7610/Lab2 Report.md

-1. Why do I have incoming and outgoing queue?
+1. Why do I have an incoming and outgoing queue?

 2. ?